How to Stay Focused and Maximize Productivity

-There are many things that can disrupt our focus during the day, so here’s how you can maintain productivity
+There are many things that can disrupt our focus during the day, so here’s how you can increase and maintain productivity

 Table of Contents

 Everyone wants to find ways to be productive and focused while completing tasks.
-If making lists or drinking lots of coffee don’t cut it for you, then there are other ways for you to reach a peak performance level.
+If making lists or drinking lots of coffee don’t cut it for you, then there are other ways for you to reach a peak performance level as a high performer.

 The first step is to accurately define what productivity should be in life.
 You need to do more than place a checkmark next to a task.
 You need to find a way to do fewer things to become a high performer.